Skip to main content

 Playbook

-A Playbook is a single automation task defined in natural language.
+A Playbook is an AI-powered automation defined in natural language.
 It’s the fundamental building block of all automations in NimbleBrain Studio.

 Natural Language